 The wall divided the city in two: the walled portion, where the rich Spaniards and Cuban-born whites resided: and the portion outside the wall, inhabited by poor blacks and country folk, who entered and exited the walled city every day.

 Around that time, ice made its appearance in Havana.
-Although it had been landed for its medicinal benefits, it was put to its greatest use in this city to chill drinks, warding off the sweltering tropical climate.
+Although it had been lauded for its medicinal benefits, it was put to its greatest use in this city to chill drinks, warding off the sweltering tropical climate.

 Thus emerged, at the corner of Obispo and Monserrate Streets, an establishment named after the "queen" of fruits: La Pina de Plata (The Silver Pineapple).
 There, one could calm a terrible thirst with juices, milkshakes, an almond-flavoured drink called Chorchata, and soft drinks made from fruit.
-Also available were alcoholic beverages, and by the end of the nineteenth century the first combinations became fashionable: simple mixtures of rum, gin, vermouth or cognac which were the ancestors of classic international cocktails.
+Also available were alcoholic beverages and, by the end of the nineteenth century, the first combinations became fashionable: simple mixtures of rum, gin, vermouth or cognac which were the ancestors of classic international cocktails.

-When it was close to 100 years old, La Pina de Plata changes its name to La Florida, with the goal of attracting the evermore numerous visitors from the United States, who passed through the Florida peninsula.
+When it was close to 100 years old, La Pina de Plata changes its name to La Florida, with the goal of attracting the numerous visitors from the United State who passed through the Florida peninsula.
 The people gave the spot its definitive name with which it has achieved worldwide fame: EL FLORIDITA.

 At that time there was an open bar from which it was possible to observe passers by.
 The 10-meter-long mahogany bar and the same Corinthian friezes remain today.
 In the 1910's it incorporated a restaurant area, headed by French chef Lapont.

 In 1914, bartender Constantino Ribalaigua Vert arrived at El Floridita.
 A Spanish immigrant, he was known as "Constante" to his friends.
 In 1918 he took over from Salas Perera as the owner.